gitlabhq/gitlab-runner/docs/executors/kubernetes.md

       mount_path = "/mnt/builds"
 ```

-You will have to create the persistent volume claims named
+In this example, create the persistent volume claims named
 `build-pvc-0` to `build-pvc-3` yourself.
-You will need to create as many as the runner's `concurrent`-setting dictates.
+Create as many as the runner's `concurrent` setting dictates.

 ## Set a security policy for the pod